Log railings from Mountain Laurel Handrails® are the pinnacle of rustic style!

 Pine Log Handrail

 The preassembled sections in these log railing kits arrive at the job site ready to install.
+We can also provide the white pine newel posts that were installed by the on-site finish carpenters.
+NOT recommended for exterior.

 Stained Log Railing